Joey Lauren Adams (b. 1968)

 Glen Campbell (b.
 1936)

 - A native of Delight in Pike County, the famous pop/country singer and songwriter hosted his own TV variety shows, "The Glen Campbell Goodtime Hour" (1969) and "The Glen Campbell Music Show" (1982).
 His hit recordings include: "By the Time I Get to Phoenix," "Wichita Lineman," "Rhinestone Cowboy" and "Gentle on My Mind."
 He appeared in the movies "True Grit" (1969), "Any Which Way You Can" (1980), "Uphill All The Way" (1985), and "Family Prayers" (1993).
-After being diagnosed with Alzheimer's, Campbell is now performing his Farewll Tour.
+After being diagnosed with Alzheimer's, Campbell performed his Farewll Tour in 2014.
 Member of the Arkansas Entertainers Hall of Fame.

 Bill Carter (Unknown)